Tieske/Lua_library_template/readme.md

 Library template providing boilerplate code with a fill-in-the-blanks approach.

 * can be used from Windows and *nix (API declaration).
-* has a default close/shutdown method
+* has default close/shutdown methods
+* optional global module table

 LICENSE
 -------